Monday, June 1, 2026

 The evolution of fundamental rights from medieval concessions to universal, enforceable constitutional guarantees represents one of the most profound developments in legal history.
 Tracing this trajectory from the Magna Carta to modern frameworks—such as the Universal Declaration of Human Rights (UDHR) and the constitutions of India and Sri Lanka—reveals a continuous struggle to codify human dignity and protect it from arbitrary state power.

-Below is a comparative analysis examining these four foundational pillars, with a specific focus on how the right to life has been articulated, expanded, or—in the case of Sri Lanka—conspicuously omitted.
+Below is a comparative analysis examining these four foundational pillars, with a specific focus on how the right to life has been articulated, expanded, or—in the case of Sri Lanka—conspicuously omitted, and how the judiciary navigates these texts.

 I. The Magna Carta (1215): The Genesis of the Rule of Law